Notting Hill (film): Production

 The film features the book Istanbul: The Imperial City (1996) by John Freely.
 William recommends this book to Anna, commenting that (unlike another book in the store) the author has at least been to Istanbul.
-In reality, Freely taught at Boğaziçi University in Istanbul, and was the author of nine books about the city.
+Indeed, Freely taught at Boğaziçi University in Istanbul and was the author of nine books about the city.

-In the film's last scene, Will is shown reading the 1994 book Captain Corelli's Mandolin by Louis de Bernières.
-This was to have been Roger Michell's next film, but a heart attack forced him to withdraw from the production.

 Soundtrack

 Original music was composed by Trevor Jones.
 A main score was written, and excerpts were used throughout the film.
 The score was broken down into two songs for the soundtrack (Will and Anna/Notting Hill).
 Several additional songs written by other artists include Elvis Costello's cover of the Charles Aznavour song "She".
-Charles Aznavour's original version can be heard during the opening credits while Elvis Costello's version is played at the end of the movie (before the end credits).
+Aznavour's original version can be heard during the opening credits while Elvis Costello's version is played at the end of the movie (before the end credits).
 Other songs are Shania Twain's remixed version of "You've Got a Way", as well as Ronan Keating's specially recorded cover of "When You Say Nothing at All"; the song reached number one in the British charts.
 Pulp recorded a new song "Born to Cry", which was released on the European version of the soundtrack album.

 The song played when Will strides down Portobello Road is "Ain't No Sunshine" by Bill Withers.
 Tony and Bernie play "Blue Moon" on the piano at Tony's restaurant on the night it closes.
 Originally, Charles Aznavour's version of "She" was used in the film, but American test screening audiences did not respond to it.
 Costello was then brought in by Richard Curtis to record a cover version of the song.
 Both versions of the song appear in non-US releases.

 The soundtrack album was released by Island Records.